df15h-moddable/df15h-unreal/docs/ce/3_configure/mods.md

 Included in Emberlight.

+## Chromatic Spice

+Activate the Chromatic Spice Dye menu with

+- Shift+',' (Comma) or
+- use the console command: DataCmd CSDye.

 ## Emberlight

 "While in admin mode, use the radial menu on any Emberlight placeables to bring up the Configuration Menu."

+## Improved Quality of Life

+- SHIFT+M

+## ModControlPanel

+- Shift+End

 ## PvE Plus Ambush